TheusTeteus/TheusTeteus/README.md

 - 👋 Hi, I’m Matheus Rocha.
 I'm a front-end developer and a beginner in back-end studies.
-Nowadays I'm working with web development (client side) and process management as I go on with my studies on Python simultaneously.
+Nowadays I'm working with web development (client side) and process management as I keep up with my studies on Python simultaneously.
 - 👀 Furthermore, I have interests in Data Science knowledgement - such as Machine Learning and BI - Databases issues and containers as well.
 - 👀 Here I am to help people to enhance themselves.
 Enjoy ourselves new projects!